List of Macross characters: Shin Kudo

 During the final episode, the extraterrestrial object known as Bird Human by the Mayan people awakens, assimilating Sara into the cockpit located at its head.
-He manages to break through the Bird Human's attacks and makes Sara realise that it is Shynn instead of an evil spirit (called a "Kadun" by the Mayans).
+He manages to break through the Bird Human's attacks and makes Sara realise that it is Shin instead of an evil spirit (called a "Kadun" by the Mayans).
 The UN forces, however, see the Bird Human as a liability and launch reaction weapons at it.
-Sara sacrifices herself to save Shynn and the rest of the Mayan Island which would have been destroyed by the nuclear fallout.
+Sara sacrifices herself to save Shin and the rest of the Mayan Island which would have been destroyed by the nuclear fallout.
 The Bird Human is critically damaged from the blasts and shoots off into space incredibly fast in what appears to be a space fold.
-Shynn's VF-0 suffers engine damage from the blasts and plunges towards the ocean.
+Shin's VF-0 suffers engine damage from the blasts and plunges towards the ocean.
 He is seemingly saved from certain death by Sara.
-Finally, an amazed Mao Nome watches Shynn and his damaged fighter ascending into space in the same way that the Bird Human did.
+Finally, an amazed Mao Nome watches Shin and his damaged fighter ascending into space in the same way that the Bird Human did.
 In the tenth episode of the 2007 sequel Macross Frontier, the events of Zero are portrayed in a movie.
 Frontier protagonist Alto Saotome, a former kabuki actor, agreed to appear as Kudo during an underwater sequence that the original actor refused to do.

 In the Japanese-language website for Macross Zero, his name is romanized as Shin Kudou.
 The character is voiced by Kenichi Suzumura.